About Outdoor Tiles

 For example, rustic outdoor tile will look odd and out of place with a sleek, modern home.
 Find something that’ll complement your style rather than detract from it.
 You should also think about the color.

-Do you want your outdoor tile to match the color of your home?
+Do you want your outdoor floor tiles to match the color of your home?
 If not, make sure you pick a color that will blend in with the rest of your aesthetics.